DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 Also if a fundraiser is clearly misbehaving the website and the supporter can decide to return the funds.
 If the website itself is misbehaving (a very bad policy change, abandoned, hacked...) the fundraiser and the supporter can decide to move the funds elsewhere.

 ### Decentralization
-Digis4Commits can probably run completely decentralized, maybe on its own blockchain, maybe as a [Peershares](http://peershares.net/) implementation.
+Digis4Commits can probably run completely decentralized, maybe on its own blockchain.
 But this will require a lot of thoughts.
 For now we focus on more practical things, but decentralization is certainly an ultimate goal.

 Multi-signature will already be a big step toward decentralization.